 Subject: Science

 As a volunteer with a research laboratory in Florida while in college, I sat next to a Loggerhead Sea Turtle nest as it unexpectedly erupted.
 If I could somehow provide everyone on the planet with that magical experience I would.
-The next best thing is learning about them from afar, and maybe if you time your trip to the coast right, you could have a once in a lifetime sea turtle experience, too.
+The next best thing is learning about them from afar, and maybe if you time your trip to the coast right, you can have a once-in-a-lifetime sea turtle experience, too.

 A more common sight off the shores of Charleston are the pods of wild dolphins that call these waters home.
-But these aren’t just any dolphins, they are so unique that they have been the subject of research studies.
+But these aren’t just any dolphins, they are so unique they’ve been the subject of research studies.
 No one knows why, but the dolphins that are native to this area do something called strand-feeding.

 Learning Opportunities

 Another option for aquatic study while in Charleston is a visit to the South Carolina Aquarium.
-You can use a virtual aquarium field trip, or go in person and then do the activities found online.
-The Aquarium is a great way to learn about the ecology of our state!
+You can use a virtual aquarium field trip, or go in person and then do the activities shared online.
+The aquarium is a great way to learn about the ecology of our state!

 Home Away From Homeschool